What Food Can My Dog Eat at Thanksgiving and What Must be Avoided?

 8. Cranberries

-Cranberries are safe for dogs in moderation and provide antioxidants and vitamins that support urinary health.
+Cranberries are safe for dogs in small amounts.
+They also give your dog helpful vitamins and antioxidants..
 You can offer them fresh or dried, but only in small amounts.
+Avoid cranberry sauces with added sugars, alcohol, or spices.

 9. Broccoli